appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 After configuring the proxy settings on the host server, you can run your Appcircle server.

 Your containers will be able to connect external resources through the proxy now.

+### Maintenance of `no_proxy` env variables

+Appcircle server is getting updates regularly and there might be a new container service in the `compose.yml` file.

+To keep stability of the system, you should go back to [Edit no_proxy Settings for Internal Container Network step](#edit-no_proxy-variable-for-internal-container-network) and take the steps on each update.